Cricket Umpire Signals: What They Mean Illustrated with Images

 A Free Hit will follow certain types of No Ball deliveries.

-Umpire Signal: One hand held above their head and making a circular motion.
+Umpire Signal: This is one of the newer umpire signals with one hand held above their head and making a circular motion.

 Effect: The batsman can now hit the ball without being dismissed, other than by run out, obstructing the field or hit the ball twice.